 In some countries being born within its boundaries is sufficient to acquire citizenship, most notably the United States of America.
 EU countries do not automatically and unconditionally grant citizenship to children born in their territories to foreign citizens.
 The most common condition for citizenship through birth is that the parents must have resided in the country for a certain period of time before the child was born.

 You may be eligible for EU citizenship if you have parents, grandparents or great-grandparents that were from an EU country.
-EU countries that offer the most favourable route for citizenship by descent are Germany, Ireland, Italy Poland, Portugal, Latvia and Lithuania.
+EU countries that offer the most favourable route for citizenship by descent are Portugal, Ireland, Italy Poland, Portugal, Latvia and Lithuania.
 Other EU countries allow it as well, but under more stringent conditions; individual circumstances are judged.

 There is no common EU-wide law or procedure for citizenship by descent, each EU country has its own specific rules, application processes and required documentation.